mrkmg/TwitchChatinator/README.md

   - Hype Meter (Need ideas for this)
   - User Activity Lookup
-  - On Scren Chat Window (with optional filtering)
+  - On Screen Chat Window (with optional filtering)
   - Chat Reports (Will not come for a long time)
     - Most Active Users
     - Topic Lookup